murataka/uWebSockets.js/README.md

 ### :muscle: Unfair advantage

-µWebSockets.js is a C++ implementation of the Http/WebSocket protocols for Node.js, easy to use from JavaScript.
-Red more over at [µWebSockets](https://github.com/uNetworking/uWebSockets), the main repository.
+µWebSockets.js is a C++ implementation of the Http/WebSocket protocols for Node.js, easy to use from JavaScript without the need for a compiler.
+Read more over at [µWebSockets](https://github.com/uNetworking/uWebSockets), the main repository.

 ![](misc/chart.png)